-The contractor's proposal to complete the scope of work should contain distinct costs.
 The consultant should also be explicit with how they intend to accomplish the scope of work including the types of formats that will be used to interact with the Collaborative members (e.g. face to face meetings, webinars, conference calls, etc...).